Code-Institute-Submissions/place-in-time/README.md

 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

 **Welcome Modal:**
 1. Click on the "Find my location" button and verify that the map updates with markers located nearby.

 **Map Markers:**
 1. Try to refresh the page, verify that the map markers are set relative to your current location.
-2. Try to click on a marker cluster, verify that the map zooms in on the cluster and shows independant locations within.
+2. Try to click on a marker cluster, verify that the map zooms in on the cluster and shows the independant markers within.
 3. Click on a map marker and verify that the "Place of interest" and "Overview" sections are updated for each marker clicked.

 **Accordion:**
-1. For locations without history, verify that the appropriate button message is displayed and the button is made inactive.
+1. Try selecting a map marker without history content, verify that the appropriate button message is displayed and the button is made inactive.
-2. For locations with history content, verify that the appropriate button message is updated with suggested action, and the button is made active.
+2. Try selecting a map marker with history content, verify that the appropriate button message is updated with the relevant suggested action, and the button is made active.
-3. Try to access the history paragraphs by clicking on the "Tap here to show history" message, verify that the accordion expands, the history is displayed, and the button message is updated with suggested action.
+3. Try to access the history paragraphs by clicking on the "Tap here to show history" message, verify that the accordion expands, the history is displayed, and the button message is updated with the relevant suggested action.
-4. Try to close the history paragraphs by clicking on the "Hide history" message, verify that the accordion retracts, the history is hidden, and the button message is updated with suggested action.
+4. Try to close the history paragraphs by clicking on the "Hide history" message, verify that the accordion retracts, the history is hidden, and the button message is updated with the relevant suggested action.
 5. Try to access a new location by clicking on a map marker while the accordion is open, verify that the accordion remains open between locations, the page content is updated correctly, and the button message remains relative to the current accordion state.

 **Responsive Footer**
-1. Try to scroll through a history section which extends at least 500 pixels beyond viewport height, verify that the footer slides up from the bottom and displays the suggested action.
+1. Try to scroll through a history section which extends at least 500 pixels beyond the viewport height, verify that the footer slides up from the bottom and displays the relevant suggested action.
-2. Try to return to the top of the page by clicking the footer, verify that the page scrolls to the top and the footer slides back down.
+2. Try to return to the top of the page by clicking the footer, verify that the page scrolls to the top and the footer slides back down to a hidden position.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.